 “The production's multitalented cast, raw sound and layered themes make it a musical to discuss and digest well after the ensemble bows...
 Of course, the down side with new musicals like Snow Queen is that they never have a soundtrack listeners can immediately go out and buy.” –Harmony Wheeler, Theatre Critic, Broadway World

 “Haddon Kime's music spans the gamut of contemporary musical style, with shades of Rent, Spring Awakening, Avenue Q, and Cirque du Soleil, but somehow it all works; the duos and trios are especially lovely.
 Excellent numbers include "Through You," "Flying," "Never Give Up," "I Want That," and "Here I Am." –Jeanie K. Smith, Theatre Critic, Talkin’ Broadway

-The required materials for The Snow Queen include:
+The Authorized Materials/Rehearsal Package for Snow Queen includes: